Food vs. feed: Circular agriculture

-Circular agriculture is defined as a sustainable farming system that promotes waste cycling and resource preservation.
-Farms that exclusively produce food crops or exclusively produce feed generates excess waste that contributes to environmental pollution In a circular agriculture system, wasted food (no longer edible by humans) can be provided to livestock, which in turn feed humans.
-Not only can the food waste be redirected as feed, it can be composted into fertilizers to enrich the soil.
-Food waste utilized as feed causes a reduction in greenhouse gas emissions as the process decreases waste disposal process and excessive feed production.
-The waste not only accumulates from rotten, unharvested, and expired crops, but remnants from the harvest such as stems, stalks, and other unconsumed parts of the crops.
-Resources for cultivating the crop such as manure, plant-based materials, and other biodegradable items will contribute to the landfill.
+Circular agriculture is a sustainable farming system that promotes waste cycling and resource preservation.
+Farms that exclusively produce food crops or feed generate excess waste that contributes to environmental pollution.
+In a circular agriculture system, wasted food can be used to feed livestock.
+The food waste can be redirected as feed, and it can also be composted into fertilizer to enrich the soil.
+Food waste used as feed reduces greenhouse gas emissions, because the process decreases waste disposal and excessive feed production.

-Farm waste in landfills without oxygen would produce methane (CH_{4}), a greenhouse gas that traps more heat than carbon dioxide(CO_{2}).
-According to the MIT Climate Portal, methane captures 120 the amount of heat that carbon dioxide does in a given moment.
-Beside anaerobic composition of farm waste in landfills, methane is also produce from enteric fermentation and manure management.
+Unharvested crops, crop remnants, and other farm waste in landfills produce methane (CH_{4}), a greenhouse gas that traps more heat than carbon dioxide (CO_{2}) does.
+According to the Massachusetts Institute of Technology (MIT) Climate Portal, methane traps 120 times more heat than carbon dioxide does at a given moment.
+Methane is also produced by enteric fermentation (a digestive process) and manure management in livestock operations.

 China and Beiqiu Farm

-China alone produces 708 million tons placing the country first in agriculture emission with a 13.5 percent share of global contribution.
-As a separate measurement, livestock emission produces 150 million tons.
-Due to high demand of both crops and livestock, farms in the country has adopted more circular agriculture practices to prioritize meeting the demands.
-Practices such as having on site processing facilities that turns farm waste into both feed and fertilizer.
-Beiqiu farm located in Dezhou City in the Shandong Province of China utilizes a circular agricultural system where it prioritizes both food crops and feed crops for farm's livestock.
-Beiqiu farm produces wheat and corn for both food production and livestock feed.
-Crops that the farm cannot be sold are repurposed as feed, and a portion of the harvest is allocated from sales to ensure there is sufficient feed for the livestock.
-Livestock manure and crop byproducts are repurposed as organic fertilizers through Beiqiu's on-site processing facility, ensuring that no waste is sent to landfills.
-This process lowers the farm's costs while also reducing excess greenhouse gas emissions produced on the farm.
-'Feeding livestock with onsite crops reduces emission through eliminating the need to transport off-farm sources of feed.
+China produces 708 million metric tons of eq, which accounts for 13.5% of the global contribution and places the country first in agricultural emissions.
+As a distinct measure, livestock emissions amount to 150 million tons.
+Because of high demand for both crops and livestock, farms in China have adopted more circular agricultural practices to better meet demand—for example, onsite processing facilities that turn farm waste into feed and fertilizer.
+Beiqiu Farm, located in Dezhou City in China's Shandong Province, uses a circular agricultural system; in this system, the farm prioritizes both food crops and feed crops for the farm's livestock.
+Beiqiu Farm produces wheat and corn for food production and livestock feed.
+Unsold crops are repurposed as feed, and a portion of the harvest is set aside to ensure sufficient feed for livestock.
+Livestock manure and crop byproducts are repurposed as organic fertilizers through Beiqiu's onsite processing facility, thereby ensuring that no waste is sent to landfills.
+This process lowers the farm's costs while also reducing its excess greenhouse gas emissions.'
+Feeding livestock with onsite crops reduces emissions by eliminating the need to transport off-farm sources of feed.